I came across a post in a very prominent choral director’s Facebook group that asks:

 I thought this post would encourage a more useful dialogue, but it quickly devolved into the similar responses.
 Even though this was my post, I still didn’t feel comfortable criticizing my colleagues when they chose to share what they do.

-The purpose of having rules, or guidelines, is to create a safe environment where every student has an equal opportunity to learn.
+The purpose of having choir rules, or choir guidelines, is to create a safe environment where every student has an equal opportunity to learn.

 Safety is paramount.
 Safety for all comes from clarity of guidelines and an effective way to reinforce those guidelines.